djalbat/easy/README.md

 ### Creating elements

-You typically pass CSS-style selectors to constructors:
+You can pass CSS-style selectors to constructors:

 ```js
 var link = new Link('#link', function(href) {